resolve109/study-aws-sa/aws-study-guide.md

   - More effective than protecting individual EC2 instances since Global Accelerator is the entry point
   - Superior to WAF web ACLs with rate-limiting rules for comprehensive DDoS protection
   - Offers the most complete protection for Global Accelerator endpoints distributing traffic across regions
+### AWS Regional WAF Web ACL
+- **HTTP Flood Protection**:
+  - For protecting API Gateway endpoints from HTTP flood attacks:
+    - Create a Regional AWS WAF web ACL with rate-based rules
+    - Associate the web ACL with the API Gateway stage
+  - Tracks requests per client IP and automatically blocks when thresholds are exceeded
+  - Provides immediate protection against DDoS attacks with minimal operational overhead
+  - More proactive than CloudWatch monitoring which only alerts after detection
+  - Less complex to maintain than custom solutions using Lambda@Edge

 ### AWS IAM Identity Center (AWS Single Sign-On)
 - **Key Features**: